UCLALibrary/research-tips/_team-members/néha.md

 end-date:
 category: Creative Team
 bio: >-
-    Neha is a first year Neuroscience major who will be minoring in Spanish.
+    Neha is an undergraduate Physiological Sciences major who is minoring in Spanish.
 She is passionate about making learning accessible and enjoyable for her fellow students.
 profile: /assets/images/team/IMG_6542.jpg
 features:
     - feature-title: